 Dose and Potency: Arsenic iodum is useful in lower potency like 3x and 6x.
 Give 4 globules 2 times a day for 10 days.

 Calcarea Carb is good as a constitutional medicine.
-A patient who has a family history of psoriasis and psoriatic arthritis will benefit from Calcarea carb.
+The patient who has a family history of psoriasis and psoriatic arthritis will benefit from Calcarea carb.

-A patient complains of pain in the hands, fingers, feet, ankle, and sole region.
+The patient complains of pain in the hands, fingers, feet, ankle, and sole region.
 The soles are raw and dry.
-A patient has trembling in small joints, especially in the morning.
+The patient has trembling in small joints, especially in the morning.

 Dose and Potency: Calcarea carb 30 and 200 are useful.
 Give 4 globules of Calcarea carb 30, 2 times a day for acute pain.
 Calcarea 200; 4 globules once a week as a constitutional medicine.

 Especially suited for pain in joints with swelling.
-A patient complains of great debility, trembling and numbness in extremities aggravates after movements.
+The patient complains of great debility, trembling and numbness in extremities aggravates after movements.